 In TB ranging measurement reporting phase, if RSTA-to-ISTA LMR reporting or ISTA-to-RSTA LMR reporting carries phase shift feedback, then the RSTA-to-ISTA LMR reporting or the ISTA-to-RSTA LMR reporting shall be immediate feedback.

+In case the ranging mode is the Passive Location Ranging variant of the TB Ranging, the measurement reporting differ somewhat from the above description in this section.
+The deviations in this respect for the Passive Location Ranging mode is detailed in Section 11.22.6.4.10.3 (Passive Location Ranging Measurement Reporting).

 TGaz Editor: Change the text in (@11/714r0 P139L19) (@D1.0 P124L16) as follows: (Some duplication here now…) WHAT MORE CHANGES TO DO HERE?

 11.22.6.4.10.1 General